Becky139/Breast-Cancer-Prediction/README.md

 > *Thus, the goal is to classify whether the breast cancer is benign or malignant and predict the recurrence and non-recurrence of malignant cases after a certain period.
 To achieve this, we have used machine learning classification methods to fit a function that can predict the discrete class of new input.*

+Early-stage breast cancer often has a positive outlook with many people surviving due to treatment.
+Early-stage breast cancer can include several stages of breast cancer when cancer has not spread to distant areas of the body.
+Treatments can often cure or cause cancer to go into complete remission means that cancer cells are undetectable during testing.
+This project will help people get a quicker diagnosis and faster treatment helping to increase survival rates.

 [Back to top](#breast-cancer-prediction)

 ## Dataset Content